Old Corner Bookstore: History

 The site, situated on what was then part of Cornhill, was formerly the home of Anne Hutchinson, who was expelled from Massachusetts in 1638 for heresy.
 Thomas Crease purchased the home in 1708, though it burned down in the Great Boston Fire on October 2, 1711.
 Crease constructed a new building on the site in 1718 as a residence and apothecary shop.
 For generations, various pharmacists used the site for the same purpose: the first floor was for commercial use and the upper floors were residential.
 In 1817, Dr. Samuel Clarke, father of future minister James Freeman Clarke, bought the building.

 The building's first use as a bookstore dates to 1828, when Timothy Harrington Carter leased the space, whose address had now changed to 135 Washington Street, from a man named George Brimmer.
 Carter spent $7,000 renovating the building's commercial space, including the addition of projecting, small-paned windows on the ground floor.
+Two three-storey buildings added beside the School Street elevation around the same time.

 From 1832 to 1865, it was home to Ticknor and Fields, a publishing company founded by William Ticknor, later renamed when he partnered with James T. Fields.
 For part of the 19th century, the firm was one of the most important publishing companies in the United States, and the Old Corner Bookstore became a meeting-place for such authors as Henry Wadsworth Longfellow, Ralph Waldo Emerson, Nathaniel Hawthorne, Charles Dickens, and Oliver Wendell Holmes Sr. Ticknor and Fields rented out the whole building, using only the corner for a retail space.
 Other sections of the building, particularly upstairs rooms and storefronts facing School Street, were in turn sublet to other businesses.
 After the death of Ticknor, Fields wanted to focus on publishing rather than the retail store.
 On November 12, 1864, he sold the Old Corner Bookstore to E. P. Dutton; Ticknor and Fields moved to Tremont Street.
 A succession of other publishing houses and booksellers followed Ticknor and Fields in the building.

 In keeping with its literary past, in the 1890s the shop carried magazines such as: Arena, Argosy, Army and Navy Journal, Art, Art Amateur, The Atlantic, Black Cat, Bookman, Bradley His Book, Catholic World, The Century Magazine, The Chap-Book, The Church, The Churchman, Current Literature, Donahoe's Magazine, Every Month, Forum, Gunton's Magazine, Harpers Bazaar, Harper's Round Table, Harper's Weekly, Home and Country, Judge, Ladies' Home Journal, Frank Leslie's Popular Monthly, Leslie's Weekly, Life, Lippincott's Monthly Magazine, Munsey's Magazine, The Nation, North American Review, Outing, Pocket Magazine, Poet Lore, Public Opinion, Outlook, Puck, Puritan, Red Letter, Review of Reviews, Scientific American, Scribner's Magazine, Shoppell's, St. Nicholas Magazine, Town Talk, Truth, Vogue, What to Eat, Yale Review, and Youth's Companion.